Answers to commonly asked questions

 Are you native English speakers?

-I am indeed a native speaker of English.
-I was born and raised in a large city in Pennsylvania to parents who were also born in that state.
-I grew up reading and writing far more than the average child, and our house was full of dinner-time conversations and other situations where I honed my ability to communicate.
+My team and I are all native English speakers.
+I grew up reading and writing far more than the average child, and our house was full of dinner-time conversations and other situations in which I honed my ability to communicate.
 Long before I started school, I was already well along the pathway to excellent academic research and writing skills.

 My writer-colleagues can all tell similar stories.
 We were all born and raised in the United States, and all speak English as our native language.